 Employment Cost Index in the United States averaged 0.84 percent from 1982 until 2022, reaching an all time high of 2.00 percent in the third quarter of 1982 and a record low of 0.20 percent in the second quarter of 2015.
 This page provides - United States Employment Cost Index- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Employment Cost Index QoQ - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Employment Cost Index in the United States is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Cost Index in the United States to stand at 0.70 in 12 months time.
-In the long-term, the United States Employment Cost Index QoQ is projected to trend around 0.60 percent in 2020, according to our econometric models.
+Employment Cost Index in the United States is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Employment Cost Index QoQ is projected to trend around 0.60 percent in 2023, according to our econometric models.